Koch's Postulates:

 counter-examples to Koch’s method of linking a single microbe to a disease or

 rules.
-Many pathogenic microbes are persistent.
-The bacteria are
+Persistent microbes are pathogenic in varying ways.
+The bacteria

-polymorphic---changing their forms.
-The invaders live part of their lives
+are polymorphic---changing their forms.
+The invaders live part of their

-inside our cells.
-The target multiple cell-types include immune cells and
+lives inside our cells.
+The target cell-types include blood cells, immune cells

 To understand chronic